reorproject/reor/README.md

 To import notes/files from another app, you'll need to populate that directory manually with markdown files.
 Integrations with other apps are hopefully coming soon!

 ### Contribute
 Contributions are welcome.
 Help with bugs, features, or documentation.
-See [Contributing Guide](link_to_contributing_guide).

 ### Beta Phase
 The Reor Project is in beta.
+It is very much stable and usable right now.
+Of course, it won't be as bug-free as something like Obsidian.
+But I am working as hard as I can to make this as good of an experience as can be!
 Feedback and support are welcome on our [Issues](https://github.com/reor-project/issues) page.

 ## License
 GPL-3.0 license.
 See `LICENSE` for details.